blup712019/11401_CS203A/Assignment/Assignment IV/README.md

 - first reduce the string to a single numeric value
 - second spread nearby keys apart by multiplying with a large odd constant,
 - then fold the result back into [0, m - 1] via mod m.

+### Design B: Squared Hashing
+This second design modifies the previous idea by applying a square operation before taking mod m.
+The goal is to see how an additional non-linear step affects the distribution.